Timothy C. Hain, M.D. Chicago IL.• Page last modified: September 27, 2020

 Droperidol (not often used because of "black box" warning).
 This drug, like haloperidol is very effective for acute migraine, but it can rarely cause cardiac adverse effects.
 (Thomas et al, 2015)

 Haloperidol (very effective for acute treatment).
 Haloperidol is reportedly more effective than metoclopramide (Galfigan et al, 2015).
 We have had patients do very well on intermittent haloperidol drops.
+This is mainly helpful in persons who have failed everything else and who have very serious migraines (such as those with fainting).

 Quetiapine (Seroquel) is an atypical antipsychotic, mainly used for bipolar affective disorder.